fengxinming/tammy/README.md

   headers: {'X-Requested-With': 'XMLHttpRequest'},

   // `params` are the URL parameters to be sent with the request
-  // Must be a plain object
+  // It can be a plain object or query string
   params: {
     ID: 12345
   },